-The following screen shows the addition of the Communication Manager Trunk 2 SIP Entity for Communication Manager.
+The following screen shows the addition of the CM10-Public SIP Entity for Communication Manager.
 In order for Session Manager to send SIP service provider traffic on a separate entity link to Communication Manager, the creation of a separate SIP entity for Communication Manager is required.
 This SIP Entity should be different than the one created during the Session Manager installation, used by all other enterprise SIP traffic.
 The FQDN or IP Address field is set to the IP address of the "procr" interface in Communication Manager, as seen in Section 5.3.
+For Type Select CM for Communication Manager.
 Select the location that applies to the SIP Entity being created, defined in Section 6.3.
 Select the Time Zone.
+Click Commit to save.